 Agent Queue¶

-You manage everything from Discord on your phone.
+You manage everything from Discord on your phone, your terminal, or any MCP-compatible client.
 Queue up a week's worth of tasks before you leave the house.
-Come back to a stack of completed PRs.
+Come back to a stack of completed PRs and a system that knows more about your codebase than it did yesterday.

 ![]() |